S512: Greater Accountability for Boards/Commissions. Latest Version

 (2) Upon recommendation of the President Pro Tempore of the Senate, appoint one member to the board for the expiring one‑year term appointed by the General Assembly upon the recommendation of the President Pro Tempore in 2023.
 The member appointed to fill that term of office in 2024 shall be appointed to a four‑year term of office as provided in G.S.
 116‑37(b)(1)d.

-SECTION 8.1.(e) Notwithstanding the requirement for the Board of Governors to appoint three members annually, established by G.S.
+SECTION 8.1.(e) Notwithstanding the requirement for the President of The University of North Carolina to appoint three members annually for confirmation by the Board of Governors, established by G.S.
 116‑37(b)(1)b., and length of terms established by G.S.
-116‑37(b)(1)d., as amended by this section, appointments shall be made by the Board of Governors as follows in 2023, 2024, 2025, and 2026:
+116‑37(b)(1)d., as amended by this section, appointments shall be made by the President of The University of North Carolina and confirmed by the Board of Governors as follows in 2023, 2024, 2025, and 2026:

 (1) No appointments shall be made in 2023.